Alcoholism in rural Australia: Alcohol abuse and mental health

-The abuse and misconduct of alcohol in rural Australia is a crucial aspect and result of the excessive alcohol consumption in rural and remote communities in Australia.
-This can accordingly lead to individuals experiencing severe mental health issues or pursuing violence.
-As rural communities have less access to healthcare and its professionals, and rehabilitation services, depression, anxiety and suicide is much more prominent due to rural dwellers' extreme levels of alcohol consumption.
+The abuse and misuse of alcohol in rural Australia is a crucial aspect and result of the excessive alcohol consumption in rural and remote communities in Australia.
+This can lead to individuals experiencing severe mental health issues or pursuing violence.
+As rural communities have less access to healthcare and its professionals, and rehabilitation services, depression, anxiety and suicide are much more prominent due to rural dwellers' extreme levels of alcohol consumption.

-The National Alliance for Action on Alcohol reported that intentional and non-intentional deaths and injury are considerably greater in remote regions than in major cities, as a consequence of rural Australians abusing alcohol and becoming violent, depressed and/or suicidal.
-Moreover, in these isolated areas, a third of young people aged between 14 and 24 have been physically abused by people who were highly intoxicated.
+Intentional and non-intentional deaths and injuries are considerably greater in remote regions than in major cities, as a consequence of rural Australians abusing alcohol and becoming violent, depressed and suicidal.
+In these isolated areas, a third of young people aged between 14 and 24 have been physically abused by people who were highly intoxicated.
 This severe misuse of alcohol inevitably contributes to the rapidly rising mortality rates in rural Australia, as well as the increased levels of disability amongst rural people who are victims of such abuse.

 The Australian Rural Mental Health Study examined the way in which unnecessary alcohol use can determine someone's psychological symptoms and damage their mental health in rural communities.
 As evident in the graph, the study demonstrated that at least one individual in each age group consumed alcohol at a life-damaging level.
 The youngest age group drinks alcohol in the most harmful category, substantially contributing to the high levels of psychological distress that 18-34 year olds experience in rural areas.